gong-tl/gong-tl.github.io/index.md

 ## Recent news and activities
 ---
+- **[Jun.
+2025]** I have been invited to speak at the Workshop on Foundation Theory of Language Models at VALSE (Vision and Learning Seminar) in Zhuhai!
 - **[May.
 2025]** Two papers (on ILT exactly generalization and Fine-tuning of SAM) have been accepted to ICML.
 - **[Feb.
 2025]** One paper (on Diffusion Model) has been accepted to CVPR.
 - **[Jan.
 2025]** One paper (on GCN generalization) has been accepted to ICLR.